seaweedq12/Day-Scheduler/README.md

 2. Also when the user types a text and clicks the save button corresponding to the textbox the text is save into the local storage.

 ![textarea](./assets/images/textarea.png)

+3. In this work couldn't make alot of commits due to making the code in single session